laneboysrc/rc-light-controller/doc/hardware-overview.md

 China it is only slightly more expensive than a regular 5 mm white LED from the local hobby shop.

-This makes wiring up a vehicle very easy: one only needs to run 3 wires from one LED to the next.
+Using such LEDs makes wiring up a vehicle very easy: one only needs to run 3 wires from one LED to the next.
 Also the control electronics becomes simpler as only a simple low pin-count device is needed.
 We have chosen the PIC12F1840 that we already employed in other applications.